 Cool on Campus

 Acclaimed orchestras, ensembles, and dance troupes take the stage at W&L’s Lenfest Center for the Arts.
-"The Addams Family: A New Musical" is a highlight to the fall calendar.
 The theatre gang at Southern Virginia Theatre in Buena Vista likes to mix it up every year with both musicals and classics.

 Live Music and Outdoor Entertainment

 Sit outside, sip chardonnay, and listen to bluegrass, folk, and pub tunes during Sundays on the Deck at Rockbridge Vineyard.
 This series runs from 2-5pm on select Sundays through the end of October.